oroinc/documentation/backend/configuration/yaml/datagrids.rst

 ``where`` (``type``: ``map``)

-    List conditions here that need to be fullfilled.
+    List conditions here that need to be fulfilled.
 How conditions must be met is defined by the key you used:

     ``and`` (**type**: ``sequence``)